VictoriaMaia/Tutorials/Fast Guide/Pytest_commands.md

     wk1.pop()
 ```

-Remember: Fixtures can be overriden from test module level!

 Fixtures have a scope, you can set the fixture to use in all module or just in a function.
 You just need pass scope as parameter.

+Fixtures are created when first requested by a test, and are destroyed based on their scope:

+- function (default scope)(is a test): is destroyed at the end of the test
+- class (is all tests inside a same class): is destroyed during teardown of the last test in the class
+- module (is all tests inside a same file): is destroyed during teardown of the last test in the module
+- package (is all tests inside a same folder): is destroyed during teardown of the last test in the package
+- session (is a test session, all tests): is destroyed at the end of the test session

+Remember: Fixtures can be overriden from test module level!

 You can access variables and informations in fixtures that they was defined in a test file: